Stefouch/sebedius-yearzero-discord-bot/README.md

   * `pushed|p` – Critical injury for pushed damage (none)
 * `cast <power> [name] [-mishap <value>]` – Rolls a spell's Power Level and checks for any Magic Mishap.
 * `mishap [value]` – Draws a random Magic Mishap.
-* `demon` – Generates a random demon according to the tables found in the roleplaying game *Forbidden Lands*.
+* `demon` – Generates a random demon according to the tables found in the *Gamemaster's Guide*.
-* `legend` – Generates a random legend according to the tables found in the roleplaying game *Forbidden Lands*.
+* `legend` – Generates a random legend according to the tables found in the *Gamemaster's Guide*.

 ### **ALIEN** commands